-The US Centers for Disease Control and Prevention (CDC) has classified drug-resistant nontyphoidal Salmonella and drug-resistant Salmonella serotype typhi as serious concerns.
+The CDC has classified drug-resistant nontyphoidal Salmonella and drug-resistant Salmonella serotype typhi as serious concerns.
 They note that 67% of S. typhi are drug-resistant.

 See Typhoid Fever for discussion of Salmonella enterica serotype typhi and Salmonella enterica serotype paratyphi A, B and C, which produce the most severe forms of the illness (typhoid and paratyphoid fevers) and are found in most parts of the world except in industrialized regions.